 KB logo

-Systematic reviews: Search protocols
+Systematic reviews: Documentation

-Documentation of the search
+Documentation of the search strategy

 It is important that you document your search(es) so they in principle are reproducible and explicitly reflect your search in the various databases.